fluxninja/aperture/docs/content/concepts/flow-control/flow-classifier.md

 :::

-If existing [flow labels][label] are not sufficent, Flow Classifier can be used to inject additional ones without any changes to your service.
+If existing [flow labels][label] are not sufficient, Flow Classifier can be used to inject additional ones without any changes to your service.

 A classifier is defined as a resource in a [policy][policies] and describes a